 MPR manages the college's social media.
-We encourage all areas of the college to use our official CF Facebook account (@CF.edu) for sharing information since we have a robust following.
+We encourage all areas of the college to use our official accounts on Facebook, Instagram, Twitter and SnapChat for sharing information since we have a robust following.
 Submit items for posting at www.CF.edu/MPRservices.
 If you believe that a separate account would be beneficial, we ask that you work with MPR to ensure best practices in naming conventions and establishing account managers.